owingit/owingit.github.io/_photo_gallery/mmmm.md

 ---
 image_path: /images/mmmm.jpg
-title: if nobody observes the beauty is it still there
+title: If nobody observes the beauty... is it still there?
 ---